Boost your greenside skills by learning an alternative way to ‘chip’. Here's our guide as to how to play the hybrid chip shot.

 We’re looking to reduce forearm rotation through impact, so grip the club a little more in the palm of the hand so it runs more up the forearm.

 This will also reduce unwanted wrist action and encourage you to hit the shot more like a putt.
+Keeping your wrists ‘quiet’ through the shot will also prevent you from creating too much speed – one of the key faults you need to be aware of!

 3 Set-up basics